rsdoiel/antenna/archives/2025/journalism_2025.14.md

 date: 2025-04-10, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated April 10 at 7:38 p.m.</em>
 There may be no season better for concerts than spring.
-As the sun in the Northern Hemisphere stays out later, the hours for sunsets are extended.
+As the sun in the Northern Hemisphere stays out later, the hours for sunsets extend.

 <br>